 A great match by The Shield here.
 A great ending to what has been one of the best stables in recent WWE history.

 Fastlane, in my opinion, was a lot better than I expected.
 With this pay-per-view being so close to WrestleMania, no titles would really change here.
-That being said, there was plenty of good storytelling matches and potential set-ups for what will go down at The Show of Shows in April.
+That being said, there were plenty of good storytelling matches and potential set-ups for what will go down at The Show of Shows in April.